How do you tell a story in as few words — or letters — as possible? By creating a monogram logo!

 Black tends to be a popular logo color, especially in the fashion industry, because it’s both versatile and minimal.
 Paired with white, it’s ideal for working with inverse variations.

 The jewelry brand Mejuri opted for a dainty (like their products) “M” monogram enclosed in a circle container in black.
 The brand also uses a gold logo color variation in some of its marketing materials.

 Most brands stick with one color, but using two or three is acceptable if they’re significant in communicating the brand identity.
 Baskin Robbins’ new logo redesign incorporated its traditional pink and brown brand colors from their vintage logo.

 Bold primary colors are top choices for brands who want to use color to distinguish their brand.
 Popular monogram logo colors like red evoke feelings of power and excitement, and blue communicates a sense of trust and reliability.
 Like GM’s new logo!

 4. Experiment with shape and layout

 Most common is a horizontal layout with overlapping letters, falling into a traditional rectangle shape.
-Luxury fashion brand Yves Saint Laurent strayed away from this by arranging the initials “YSL” overlapped in a vertical orientation.
+Luxury fashion brand Yves Saint Laurent strayed away from this by arranging the initials “YSL” overlapped in a carefully crafted vertical orientation.